vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Variables/Other Members/Singletons.md

 <<Code/Variables/Singleton 2.rtf>>

 ### Details
 This concept can be applied for non-MonoBehaviour classes by performing similar logic in the constructor.
-Destroy is not needed in that case.
+Destroy isn't needed in that case.

 The above example is a simple implementation of a Singleton, but it isn't necessarily ideal.
 Often singletons should be set up once for the lifetime of a project, and should survive scene-loading.
 Unity has a method for doing this called [DontDestroyOnLoad](https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html).